-Don’t get me wrong, I love the fact that we are able to shoot as fast as we can.
+Don’t get me wrong.
+I love the fact that we can shoot as fast as we can.
 But as long as my bow shoots around 300 FPS, I am shooting an arrow the full length of a football field in one second.

 So can I shoot an apple off someone’s head the full length of the football field?
 Of course, I would never try that, but that brings up the next major point — accuracy.